 South Carolina law states that no student can be suspended from a teacher's class for more than 10 days for any one offense.
 SC law states that no student can be removed from school for more than 30 days in a school year unless expelled.
 This applies to both regular education and special education students.
-Before being suspended a student shall have an informal conference with the appropriate administrator who shall advise the student of the conduct of which he or she is accused.
+Within three days of the first day of suspension, a student and his/her parent/guardian shall have an informal conference with the appropriate administrator who shall advise the student of the conduct of which he or she is accused.